marsggbo/marsggbo/README.md

 - 📫 B.E. **School of Electronic Information and Communications, Huazhong University of Science and Technology**  2014.09-2018.06
 - 📫 Ph.D. **Department of Computer Science,  Hong Kong Baptist University**  2018.09-now

+### Research

+My current research direction is **automated machine learning (AutoML)**.
+If you are interested in AutoML and looking for cooperation, please feel free to contact me.
+Any internship opportunities related to AutoML would be greatly appreciated.

 ### Publication

 <pre>